The Charles T. Campbell Eye Microbiology Lab

 Corneal specimens

 The staining of corneal specimens is a valuable diagnostic tool that can guide crucial keratitis therapy whether to pinpoint or rule out infection.
-The presence of bacteria, fungus, and Acanthamoebae can commence earlier therapy.
+The presence of bacteria, fungus, and Acanthamoeba can commence earlier therapy.
 An adequate corneal specimen is a function of the experience of the presiding ophthalmologist.
 ONLY TRAINED OPHTHALMOLOGISTS SHOULD OBTAIN CORNEAL SPECIMENS.
 Corneal specimens should be taken with a spatula, surgical blade, or jeweler's forceps using a slit lamp for magnification.
 When, what, and where to culture are judgement calls.
 In small infected areas where the specimen may be sparse, an adequate culture is probably more important than a smear.
 The complications of perforation and denuding an intact epithelium may endanger a favorable prognosis.

 HSV multinucleated epithelial cell